Female poses – 9 expert posing tips for photographing women

 • and the inward curve in the small of her back

-A hand placed on the hip of the bent leg carries the line of the leg further.
+I asked my client to place a hand on the hip of her bent leg to carry the line of the leg further.
 So, not only does her arm accentuate her waist or back curve, but it also continues the line of her leg, which adds a pleasing flow to her shape and extends her leg.
 Plus when you compare the two photos you can see that by creating space between her arm and her back in the image on the right, she appears slimmer.

 3. Female poses to create space between arm and body

-This ties in with the previous tip for female posing.
 If you add the width of both your arms to the width of your body, you make yourself significantly bigger.
-So arms need to be away from the side of the body in photos.
+So arms need to be away from the side of the body in photos of women.

-• Place her hand on the side of her leg and then drag her hand up her leg by bending her elbow until there’s enough space between elbow and waist to separate her arm from her body
+• Place her hand on the side of her leg and then drag her hand up her leg by bending her elbow until you see enough space between elbow and waist to separate her arm from her body

 • Or, when posed more side on to camera, lean her shoulders backwards slightly and let her arm closest to camera hang down behind her slightly